MykalMachon/mykal.codes/www/src/content/posts/containers-and-the-enterprise-vendor-feedback-loop.md

 ---
-title: Containers & The Enterprise-Vendor Feedback Loop
+title: Containers and The Enterprise-Vendor Feedback Loop
 type: 'post'
-description: Enterprise and enterprise-vendor's both improve at a glacial pace; why?
+description: Enterprise and Enterprise Vendor's both improve at a glacial pace; why?
 pubDate: 2023-03-07
-draft: true
+draft: false
 tags:
   - docker
   - enterprise
 ---

 I love containers. _I think they're cool_.
-They enable automated deploys, self-repairing systems, and a direct programmatic "source of truth" interface for infrastructure.
+Like any tech they have their issues[^1], but when done right enable automated deploys, self-repairing systems, and a direct programmatic "source of truth" interface for infrastructure.
 All of which can be a _huge_ asset in an organization with a significant number of server-based applications, jobs, daemons, and systems.

-**Despite all the benefits, and our teams success with containers in certain contexts[^1], I've noticed there seems to be a bit of a feedback loop that prevents containers from reaching wide-spread adoption at work.** I've attributed this to something I've been calling the "enterprise-vendor feedback loop".
+**Despite all the benefits, and our teams success with containers in certain contexts[^2], I've noticed there seems to be a bit of a feedback loop that prevents containers from reaching wide-spread adoption at work.** I've attributed this to something I've been calling the "enterprise-vendor feedback loop".
 Here's an example of what I mean:

 - Enterprise wants to move forward with container technology (Docker, K8s, etc.)
 - Niche enterprise vendors don't offer a solution compatible with container technology